GrammaTech/gtirb/NOTES.md

 * Tasks [0/8]
 ** TODO JSON serialization
+- Currently code is using a polymorphic serializer.
+This can be a JSON serializer with zero code changes.

 ** TODO Protobuf serialization
 Maybe?
 Not sure if this is worth the effort/complication.

 ** TODO Publish to github
+- A public repo on github.com?

 ** TODO Configure documentation [0/1]
 - [ ] gh-pages populated by CI system